 6. Finish.
 Make the dish again and see if it’s perfect.
 If not, send it through another round of adjustments and rewrites until it’s completely your own.

-This simply perfect method makes great recipes that make great food.
+This simply perfect method for writing your own recipes turns out great recipes that make great food.
 If simple, easy-to-understand recipes that can be perfectly duplicated are part of your simple, deliberate life, these instructions are for you.

 Gip Plaster is a web content writer.
 Previously a journalist, online bookseller and even a corporate advertising guy, Gip now specialize in writing high-quality content for websites — his and other people’s.
 Visit Gip’s Front Yard (www.gipsfrontyard.com) too.